Tigra-Astronomy/TA.ArduinoPowerController.AscomServer/ReadMe.md

   - `[NotifyPropertyChanged]` used in the device layer to implement the `INotifyPropertyChanged` interface automatically.
   - `[ReaderWriterSynchronized]` used in the `ClientConnectionManager` class within the LocalServer project to create a thread safe Reader/Writer lock around the list of connected clients. -

-- **Modified LocalServer** Our LocalServer implementation has a few interesting customizations.

-  - **Reduced Attack Surface Area** that uses the Reflection-only load context when searching for assemblies with ASCOM drivers.
-The original LocalServer loads every assembly it finds into the execution context whilst running with elevated permissions.
-That comes with a high risk since malicious code could very easily be dropped into the folder.
-We minimize this attack vector by examining all assemblies in the Reflection-only context, so that no malicious code could execute while the server has elevated permissions.At other times we only load the assemblies containing ASCOM drivers.
-Note: there is no known incident of a LocalServer being used as an attack vector, but once we had identified the possibility we felt that we had to address it.
-  - **Status Display GUI** that shows the status of each client connection and also updates annunciators to show the state of the hardware.
-This also provides easy access to the Setup Dialog.
+- **ASCOM Multi-instance Server** (aka COM LocalServer).
+The ASCOM LocalServer pattern was created by Bob Denny and has been improved over time by various contributors.
+This implementation has the following features:

+ - ** Compatible with 32-bit and 64-bit ** client applications.
+The multi-instance server pattern is the best approach for widest compatibility with 32-bit and 64-bit clients.

+  - **Status Display Window** using Windows Forms that shows the number of connected clients and also updates annunciators to show the state of the hardware.
+This also provides easy access to the Setup Dialog..
+This uses an approach that keeps display logic separate from device logic.
+The display components use a "view model" that provides the data to be displayed, and can listen to the `INotifyPropertyChanged` interface to get update notifications.
+Therefore, the display updates automatically whenever data changes and it is not necessary to "poll" for data or have a periodic update loop.
+This is implemented using a Reactive programming style, which helps to ensure that all control updates happen correctly on the UI thread.
+Cross-thread control updates are potentially a major source of issues in a multi-threaded environment but these problems are completely avoided using the Reactive Extensions for .NET.

+  - **Improved Security**.
+The original LocalServer pattern would dynamically discover and load ASCOM driver assemblies at runtime.
+This offered some flexibility but also meant that potentially unwanted code could be loaded.
+This approach also came with some architectural issues.
+This implementation re-incorporates the ASCOM driver code back into the server executable.
+Drivers are still dynamically discovered, but must be an integral part of the server assembly and can no longer be loaded from disk.
+This improvement was suggested and demonstrated by Daniel Van Noord.

 ## Installation